drydry/myLaravelEvents/README.md

 The back-end is based on RESTFUL api calls, MySQL database and the front-end on AngularJS:
   - Authentication process (register, login, logout)
-  - List of events/hosted events only
+  - List of events/hosted events only, shows future events by default
   - Event management (creation, update, delete, booking).

 Concerning the APIs: